Port Property Management COVID-19 Resident Information

 Below is a list of local resources that might be helpful for our residents and members of our community at this time.

-Maine Housing Authority has created a COVID-19 Rent Relief Program for renters who are not able to pay rent due to circumstances related to the coronavirus pandemic.
-The program provides qualified applicants with a one-time payment of up to $500 to help with payment of rent.
-For more information about the program, visit the Covid-19 Rent Relief Program website.
+Maine Housing Authority’s (MHA) Expanded Covid-19 Rent Relief Program opens for applications on August 3, 2020.
+The program is for renters who are not able to pay rent due to circumstances related to the coronavirus pandemic and provides qualified applicants with up to $1000 (for a maximum of three months) to help with payment of rent.
+According to MHA’s program guidelines, Portland renters are not eligible for this program, as the City of Portland provides its own rent relief program – the CARES Act Emergency Assistance Payment Program.
+More information about the MHA’s expanded program and application are available on the Covid-19 Rent Relief Program website.

 The State of Maine has taken steps to provide resources and relief for individuals and businesses related to COVID-19 which are available on its website: https://www.maine.gov/governor/mills/covid-19.